NikulinIlya/mk_dgst_sys/readme.md

 ## System for extracting and analyzing information objects

-Providing the means for extraction, processing and storage of the necessary information from the Internet.
+Providing the means for extraction, processing and storage the useful information from the Internet.

 ## License